Glacier-Ice/Covid-19-data-science/Model/SEIR Forecast_Yijun Wang_Owen Xu/README.md

 - ```spi.odeint()``` solves the system of differential equations.
 Its ```inputs``` are the epidemic model ```SEIR()```, initial value of susceptible, exposed, infectious, removal ```INI```, and the number of days since the epidemic ```Time```

 ### Summary
-- This study seeks to forecast the number of SARS-CoV-2 cases.
-We find, under the assumptions of no quaratine intervention, Wuhan would have 1.7 million infectious at the epidemic peak on March 3, 2020; Beijing, Shanghai, and Guangzhou would have 3.9, 5.2, 4.2 million infectious cases at the peak time in the middle of May.
+- This study seeks to forecast the peak time of SARS-CoV-2 cases.
+We find, under the assumptions of no quaratine intervention, Wuhan reach peak infectiouson March 3, 2020; Beijing, Shanghai, and Guangzhou would each peak infectious in the middle of May.
 Sensitivity analysis shows that reducing half of the number of catchment size and the reproductive number would reduce the magnitude of epidemic by more than 60%, while lengthening the peak to June and duration of the epidemic to August.

 ### Background
 - There has been a novel coronavirus (2019-nCoV) pneumonia outbreak in Wuhan, China since December 2019 which spreads domestically and internationally.